marcellosso/is-ai-server/README.md

 ##### Mid Priorities

+- [ ] Allow ADMIN to update image on certain level

+## In Progress
 - [ ] Add and improve logging
   - Study wether to use Morgan or other logging lib
-- [ ] Allow ADMIN to update image on certain level

-## In Progress
-- [ ] Handle proper development (local) and production enviromnents
-- [ ] Prepare for production release

 ## Done ✓